 Wine.
 Pretty much anyone (who is of legal drinking age) has tried it, and a vast majority of those love it.
-What better than to come home from work, pour yourself a glass of Shiraz and let your cares wilt away.
-Or how about some lunch at the weekend with friends, accompanied by a chilled glass of Riesling.
+There’s arguably nothing better than to come home from work, pour yourself a glass of Shiraz and let your cares wilt away.
+Or how about enjoying lunch at the weekend with friends, accompanied by a chilled glass of Riesling.
 We’re practically salivating at the thought.

-With close to 10,000 bottles of wine to choose from on the Dan Murphy's store, you can't not find something to try.
+With close to 10,000 bottles of wine to choose from on the Dan Murphy's store, it's no surprise Dan Murphy's has made our best Australian online wine stores list.
 Prices will suit budgets of all types, whether you need something cheap and cheerful for pre-drinks or you want to splash out for a dinner party, Dan's has it all.
-Orders can delivered direct to your door or you can opt to collect it at your local store.
+Orders can be delivered direct to your door or you can opt to collect them at your local store.

 Just Wines sells just that.
 Wine.
-The online store is dedicated to all things red, white and rose, with a touch of sparkling thrown in for good measure.
-While you may only find wine on the website, you will only be able to find bottles produced in Australia and New Zealand.
-After all, us and our Kiwi cousins do produce some of the finest Pinot Noirs and Chardonnays on the planet.
-With over 6,000 wines in stock from some 1,000 wineries across both countries, it's the perfect place to start exploring your own backyard.
+The Australian online wine store is dedicated to all things red, white, and rose, with a touch of sparkling thrown in for good measure.
+You'll only be able to find bottles of wine produced in Australia and New Zealand; after all, us and our Kiwi cousins do produce some of the finest Pinot Noirs and Chardonnays on the planet.
+With over 6,000 wines in stock from some 1,000 wineries across both countries, it's one of the best Australian online wine stores.

 Vintage Cellars positions itself as a more upmarket wine retailer, with several physical stores located around Australia.
-For the most complete selection however, you'll want to check out the online store instead.
-Wines are sourced from all over the world, including hotspots such as France, Italy but Australian wine takes centre stage.
+For the most complete selection, however, you'll want to check out the online store instead.
+Wines are sourced from all over the world, including hotspots such as France and Italy but Australian wine does take centre stage.
 Vintage Cellars also offers a comprehensive rewards program, giving you a point for every dollar you spend, that can be redeemed on any alcohol you wish.

 BWS stores can be found all over Australia, but it's the online store you'll want to become a regular at.
 Wines are broken down into clearly labelled categories and you're even provided with a colour scale that could potentially help you discover something totally brand new to tantalise your taste buds.
 A thorough sparking and champagne section will be your best friend when the time comes to celebrate and anything you buy will gift you points that can be redeemed at Woolworth's supermarkets.